Serves on the Executive Committee and the Policy & Planning Subcommittee

 Community Rehabilitation Provider Representative

-Chair of the Customer Satisfaction & Program Evaluation Subcommittee
+Serves on the Executive Committee and the Consumer Satisfaction & Program Evaluation Subcommittee

 Peggy has been in the employment services field for over 20 years, providing and supervising services up and down the I-5 corridor.
 She has also peer surveyed for CARF, which accredits employment service providers and is a requirement of DVR.
 Peggy has a keen interest in sharing the CRP perspective for the council.

 Disability Advocate Representative